 Love Graham Sidewalk Festival

 We partnered with a local art organization to host the first Love Graham Festival consisting of local art vendors, a live mural painting, beer garden and music.
-We facilitated the event’s city approval process and worked with Graham Police Department on road closures, marketed the event, organized local businesses and curated the beer garden.
+We facilitated the event’s city approval process and worked with Graham Police Department on road closures.
+We also marketed the event, organized business involvement and curated the beer garden.
 The Love Graham Festival brought positive press coverage and increased foot traffic and community engagement in downtown Graham.

-Motley has success in bringing businesses into downtowns.
+Motley is successful in bringing businesses into downtowns.
 Through putting together feasibility studies of vacant buildings and creating relationships with property owners in the area, we garner contacts in the businesses community looking to begin or expand.
 We have facilitated businesses opening and/or relocation between landlords and potential tenants from initial impressions, to signing a lease and opening their doors.